-Denver saw a dramatic decrease in new listings for the month of October, which is very seasonal as we see the weather changing with cooler temperatures along with the Holidays being busy.
-The under contract listings saw an increase over the month of September and sold properties saw a very slight decrease from last month.
-The Days on Market increased slightly from 24 days to 27 days, so not that much difference. (this includes land, attached properties, single family homes and up to the mega million dollar homes) Although the media makes our market sound like the sky is falling, this is quite seasonal and normal this time of year.
+Denver saw a nice increase in new listings for the month of March, now that we are actually in Spring.
+Even though we are now seeing the snowstorms rolling through Denver more frequently than earlier this year.
+The under contract listings saw a definite increase over the month of February and sold properties saw a dramatic increase from last month.
+The Days on Market saw a decrease, which we see this time of year to 26 days, remaining a strong Seller's Market. (this includes land, attached properties, single family homes and up to the mega million dollar homes)

 See what homes are currently available - Active Homes for sale in Denver

 New Listings - 6,334 - up from 4,630 last month (in 2017 it was 6,815)

 Under Contracts - 6,207 - up from 4,782 last month (in 2017 it was 6,214)

 Sold Listings - 4,497 - up from 3,218 last month (in 2017 it was 4,254)

 Days on Market - 26 days, down from 31 days last month (in 2017 it was 28 days)

 Average Sold Prices - $469,517 - up from $453,606 last month (in 2017 it was $425,922)

 Percent of Sold Price to List Price - 100.6%, up from 100% last month